-In a waiata-ā-ringa or action songs, the lyrics are supported by symbolic hand movements.
+In waiata-ā-ringa (action songs), the lyrics are supported by symbolic hand movements.
 The performers flutter their hands quickly, a movement called wiri, which can symbolise shimmering waters, heat waves or even a breeze moving the leaves of a tree.
 Waiata-ā-ringa are usually accompanied by a guitar and can be slow, fast, serious, or fun and flirtatious, depending on the context.

 Poi is a form of dance in which each performer skillfully twirls one or more poi (ball on a chord) in perfect unison with the others.
 Sudden direction changes are achieved by striking the ball on a hand or other part of the body, and the noise creates a percussive rhythm.
 Poi dancers are usually women, and a skilled performance will strongly convey a sense of grace, beauty and charm.

 The haka is a ceremonial Māori war dance or challenge.
 Haka are usually performed in a group and represent a tribe's pride, strength and unity.

 Actions include the stomping of the foot, the protrusion of the tongue and rhythmic body slapping to accompany a loud chant.
 The words of a haka often poetically describe ancestors and events in the tribe's history.
 Performers may incorporate traditional weapons, such as Taiaha (spear-like weapons) and Patu (clubs), into their haka.